 Welcome to my website.
-I’m Kevin L. Hagan, Chief Executive Officer of the American Diabetes Association.
+I’m Kevin L. Hagan, I’m a CEO and I’ve been honored to lead the American Diabetes Association and Feed the Children.
 I’m often asked why I use my middle initial whenever I sign a document or use my name.
 Some people think it’s odd and others think it’s just pretentious, so just to clarify…..here’s the story…….

 I am Kevin L. Hagan, the “L” being the most important part of my name.